 Platinum level sponsorship ($50) will receive all of the items above, and will also be entered into a drawing for a Joshua Peterson print and other prizes to be announced.
 Drawing will take place on June 30, 2018. *Sponsoring multiple times or multiple turtles at the Platinum level increases your chances of winning!

 If you wish to purchase a sponsorship as a Christmas gift for someone, please do so prior to December 16, 2018.
 This allows us enough time to put together the sponsorship package and mail it out to you before the holiday rush that might cause delays in shipping.

 ** PLEASE NOTE ** we will ship the Certificate and picture to the address included with your PayPal payment.
 If you would like the package mailed to a different address or different name ...
 PLEASE make sure you indicate that in the area provided with the 'add to cart' button.
 If there is an address added, we will mail the sponsorship gifts to that name and address for you.
 If you wish to mail or give the items as a gift yourself, just give us a name but no address.
 We will then mail the package to the address given to us by PayPal.
 Thank You!

 Spectra is a Gulf Coast Box Turtle that was sprayed with an industrial adhesive resin called Spectrashield.
 Through quick action by the company that supplies this product, the individuals who did this were swiftly identified and dealt with.
-The process of trying to remove this product (a product designed to be permanent) will be long and daunting, and may not ever be successful.
-Whether or not we can remove this resin will determine if this turtle can ever be released back to the wild.
+The process of trying to remove this product (a product designed to be permanent) was originally thought to be long and daunting, if possible at all.
+Thankfully when he was sprayed, a few areas were coated quite thickly.
+We were able to pierce these thick areas and began peeling the material off.
+In a very short time, most of the product had been removed.
+A little light dremeling removed the rest of it.
+His health was monitored for a short while, and he was able to be released back in his home neighborhood.